ScooloV/bbpedia/docs/dungeon_bowl/league_and_exhibition_play.md

 When re-drafting, each team gets a Re-Draft Budget of 1,000,000 gold pieces.
 This represents money doled out by the league, the team's sponsors, fan clubs and generous patrons.
 A team that is re-drafting then adds to this anything they have left in their Treasury from the previous season, after which their Treasury is emptied (presumably having been used to cover the cost of the many 'unexpected' expenses that arise during the off-season break!).
 Finally, a team that is re-drafting adds the bonuses listed below:

 * 20,000 gold pieces for each game the team played last season (both friendlies and league fixtures).
-* +20,000 gold pieces for each league fixture the team won last season.
+&emsp;- +20,000 gold pieces for each league fixture the team won last season.

 League commissioners may, at their own discretion, place a cap of 1,300,000 gold pieces on the Re-Draft Budget available to teams so that no team starts the season with too obvious an advantage.